PhrozenIO/PowerRemoteDesktop/README.md

 ##### ⚠️ Important Notices

-Prefer using `SecurePassword` over plain-text password even if a plain-text password is getting converted to `SecureString` anyway.
+It is recommended to use SecurePassword instead of a plain-text password, even if the plain-text password is being converted to a SecureString

 #### Example

-Open a new remote desktop session to `127.0.0.1:2801` with password `urCompl3xP@ssw0rd`
+Open a new remote desktop session to '127.0.0.1:2801' using the password 'urCompl3xP@ssw0rd'

 ```powershell
 Invoke-RemoteDesktopViewer -ServerAddress "127.0.0.1" -ServerPort 2801 -SecurePassword (ConvertTo-SecureString -String "urCompl3xP@ssw0rd" -AsPlainText -Force)